Posted on July 30th, 2020

 Search results on trichloroethylene from a toxicology database that focuses on the toxicology of potentially hazardous chemicals indicate that long-term exposure to TCE in mice leads to kidney damage and cancer-associated molecular and cellular changes.

 The U.S. Department of Veterans Affairs has acknowledged that toxic exposure at Camp Lejeune increases the risk of kidney cancer.
-If you or someone dear have been affected by the environmental contamination at Camp Lejeune, you may be entitled to compensation for past, current, and future medical bills, lost wages, and loss of quality of life.
+If you or someone dear has been affected by the environmental contamination at Camp Lejeune, you may be entitled to compensation for past, current, and future medical bills, lost wages, and loss of quality of life.
 Veterans exposed to toxic agents can also receive free healthcare from the VA medical facilities.

 The Caring for Camp Lejeune Families Act of 2012, applies to veterans, former reservists, and former National Guard members who: